aaronbeall/xcom2-tech-tree/README.md

 ## Data

 The data used has been collected from a combination of the forked project's data, [XCOM2 Fandom Wiki](https://xcom.fandom.com/wiki/XCOM_2), and other sources online.
 There were conflicts and some obvious errors virtually all sources, what's here is a best attempt to merge them.
-Please report any errors, or even better modify the JSON data with corrections and your source.
+Please report any errors, or even better modify the JSON data with corrections and your source and submit an issue.

 ## Development